 sudo apt install python3.7

 Step 4.
-To install pip for Python 3 run:
+To install pip for Python 3, execute:

 sudo apt install python3-pip

-Now we can make sure that pip3 is installed by checking the pip version with the following command:
+Now we can make sure that pip3 is installed by checking the pip version using the following command:

 Output should look something like this: